bio-h/BioHackAcademy.github.io/bha5/class/4/preparing-slides.md

 5. Take up a small sample with the pipette.
 6. Move the opening of the flask through the flame once more and put the plug back in.
 7. Transfer the droplet onto the object slide.
 8. a.
-Continue with staining OR b.Cover the droplet with a cover slide.
+Continue with staining OR b.
+Cover the droplet with a cover slide.

 Back to [BHA5 - Class 4](/bha5/class/4/)